Make a donation

 Long-term use of high-dose steroids can result in:

-• Cushingold appearance (weight gain, with a "moon face")
+Cushingoid appearance (weight gain, with a “moon face”)

-• Osteoporosis or bone loss
+Osteoporosis or bone loss

-• Muscle weakness and/or wasting
+Muscle weakness and/or wasting (loss of muscle)

 Other potential side effects

-Coping with "Roid Rage"
+Coping with “roid rage”

 Be sure to explain to your loved ones how steroids can affect your mood and activity levels.
-Give them a "heads up" when you go on or off your medication.
+Give them a “heads up” when you go on or off your medication.
+Chances are they’ll be more supportive and understanding (and won’t take things too personally) if they know that sometimes “it’s the ‘roids talking”… not you!

 Depression

-40%...
-That's the percentage of cancer patients who experience depression or anxiety, according to some studies.
+40%…that’s the percentage of cancer patients who experience depression or anxiety, according to some studies.

-Symptoms (experienced for more than 2 weeks)
+Symptoms of depression (experienced for more than 2 weeks):

-Feelings of sadness, anxiety, irritability, nervousness and/or guilt
+Feelings of sadness, anxiety, irritability, nervousness, and/or guilt

 Feelings of worthlessness or hopelessness

-Changes in your usual sleep patterns (having trouble sleeping or sleeping more than usual)
+Changes in your usual sleep patterns – having trouble sleeping or sleeping more than usual

-Changes in your appetite (gaining or losing weight without trying)
+Changes in your appetite

-Loss of interest in activities that you used to enjoy
+Loss of interest in activities you used to enjoy

 Restlessness or slowed behaviour

-Persistent or recurring headaches, digestive disorders or chronic pain
+Persistent or recurring headaches, digestive disorders, or chronic pain

-Difficulty concentrating, remembering or making decisions
+Difficulty concentrating, remembering, or making decisions

 Fatigue, loss of energy